 - Preheat your oven.
 Aim for a temperature between 285° F and 300° F. A slightly lower heat than you might typically use for French macarons helps prevent the white ghost shells from browning.

 - Prep your tools.
 Line two baking pans with parchment paper or silicone baking mats and place your template underneath the parchment.
-I place a magnet or heavy glass on top of my pan to keep the paper from moving when I pipe the batter.
-Snip the corner of your pastry bag or large plastic food bag and place a round pastry tip inside of it.
-Push a small bit of the bag inside the large end of the tip to keep the batter from leaking out when you fill it.
+Snip the corner of your pastry bag or large plastic food bag and push a round pastry tip all the way to the small end.

 - Meringue.
 Pour the egg whites into a mixing bowl or bowl of your stand mixer (use the whisk attachment).
-Whip on medium-high speed until the whites are frothy, then slowly rain in the granulated sugar while beating.
-Turn the speed to high (I use 8 on my stand mixer) and beat until the meringue is glossy, opaque, and resembles shaving cream.
-When the meringue makes little peaks off the beater that look like a bird's beak - nearly sticking straight up - it's ready.
+Whip on medium-high speed until the whites are frothy, then drizzle in the granulated sugar while beating (you can also add the sugar at the start).
+Turn the speed to high and beat until the meringue is glossy, opaque, and resembles shaving cream.
+When the meringue makes little peaks off the beater that look like a bird's beak—nearly sticking straight up—it's ready.

 - Macaronage (mix the batter).
 Add all the sifted dry ingredients to the whipped meringue.
 Fold the mixture a bit vigorously at first to create a somewhat homogenous mixture.
 Then fold gently by scraping in a circular motion around the inner sides of the bowl and then up over the top of the batter.
 Cut your spatula through the center of the batter about every other stroke.

 - Aim for ribbons.
-Your macaronage is complete when the batter ribbons off the spatula, and settles back into itself in about 10 seconds.
-Be careful not to over-mix or you'll end up with too thin of a batter.
-Transfer the batter to your prepared piping bag.
-Then press out any air bubbles, and twist the bag closed at the top.
+Your macaronage is complete when the batter ribbons off the spatula and flows slowly.
+Be careful not to over-mix, or you'll end up with a batter that is too thin.
+Transfer it to your prepared piping bag.
+Then, twist the bag closed at the top.

 - Pipe the shells.
-Hold the piping bag vertically, and a quarter-inch off the baking pan.
+Hold the piping bag vertically and a quarter-inch off the baking pan.
 Begin at the top of each ghost outline and move the tip downward as you squeeze.
-I like to pipe with tiny left-and-right motions and make them gradually larger as I go.
-I typically ignore the detail at the bottom of the ghosts and finish each one with a straight line of batter corner-to-corner.
-Stop squeezing and swish and flick the tip away at the second corner to prevent dribbles of batter.
+I like to pipe with tiny left-and-right motions and gradually make them larger as I go.
+I typically ignore the detail at the bottom of the ghosts and finish each with a straight line of batter corner-to-corner.
+Stop squeezing and flick the tip away at the second corner to prevent batter dribbles.

 - Settle the batter.
 If your batter doesn't settle after a few moments, tap the underneath of the pans to help it flatten out.

 - Rest the macarons.
-Depending on your oven and skill level, resting isn't a do-or-die step in baking macarons.
+Resting isn't a do-or-die step in baking macarons.
 But it's great insurance for getting those frilly feet and nicely set shells in the oven.
-Rest piped batter on the counter for 10 to 20 minutes, until it turns dull and looks dry (you should be able to gently touch one without ruining your piping work).
+Rest piped batter on the counter for 10 to 20 minutes until it turns dull and looks dry (you should be able to gently touch one without ruining your piping work).

 - Make the ganache.
-While the batter rests, bring the heavy cream just to a boil, and pour it over the chocolate in a heat-proof bowl.
+While the batter rests, bring the heavy cream just to a boil and pour it over the chocolate in a heat-proof bowl.
 Let it sit for five minutes, then whisk to smooth it out.
 If you are adding liqueur or any extract, whisk it in now.
-Let the ganache cool to room temperature (chill it for faster cooling), then transfer it to a small piping bag (you don't need a tip).
+Let the ganache cool to room temperature, then transfer it to a small piping bag (you don't need a tip).
 Snip a small opening when you're ready to pipe the filling.

 - Bake.
 Bake the macarons for 14 to 18 minutes, rotating the pan once the signature le pied, or “feet” form.
 Gently nudge the tops of a couple of macaron shells with your finger.
 If the tops don't wiggle, the ghosts are done.